Subtyping Context-Free Session Types

-In this section we focus on the proof of \cref{thm:syntactic-preorder}: \syntacticPreorder* \begin{proof} We need to prove reflexivity and transitivity. \paragraph*{Reflexivity} We present a coinductive proof that $T\subS T$ for every type $T$ s.t. $\vdash T$.
+In this section we focus on the proof of \cref{thm:syntactic-preorder}: \syntacticPreorder* \begin{proof} We need to prove reflexivity and transitivity. \paragraph*{Reflexivity} We prove by coinduction that $T\subS T$ for every type $T$ s.t. $\vdash T$.
 Consider the following relation.

 We shall prove that $\mathcal{R}$ is backward-closed for the rules of syntactic subtyping.
 This will show that $\mathcal{R}\subseteq{\subS}$ and, consequently, that $T\subS T$ for every type $T$.

 Let $(T,T)\in\mathcal{R}$.
 We consider first the cases in which $T$ fits a type constructor, i.e., $T = \unravel(T)$.
 Given that $T$ is well-formed, we have the following case analysis for it: